MahmoudAbuHadr/CIS/README.md

 Scheduling System: The client can book an appointment.

-Billing: The software offers online payment system for the clients.
+Billing: The software offers online payment system for the clients (not yet )